aimansae/as-markdown-editor/README.md

   },
 };

-While runninh tests for Markwown test area change input, It seems like the onInputChangeMock function is being called multiple times with partial input values, instead of the complete input value.
+While running tests for Markwown test area change input, It seems like the onInputChangeMock function is being called multiple times with partial input values, instead of the complete input value.
 This suggests that there might be an issue with how the debouncing mechanism is implemented.